 The access to the ndMirror Administrative Dashboard Web application is protected with Windows/Domain authorization.

 ndMirror runs on a port that is user-selected.
 Installer opens this port in Windows Firewall. ndMirror maintains the access list of users and groups that can use the application.
 To edit the access list of users and groups, do one of the following:

-- On the Web Administrative Dashboard dialog box of the installer, add users and groups by clicking the Find The installer creates the ndMirrorAdministrators group automatically.
+- In the Web Administrative Dashboard dialog box of the installer, select the Find link to add users and groups.
+The installer creates the ndMirrorAdministrators group automatically.
 You can remove the ndMirrorAdministrators group.

-- On the ndMirror Web Administrative Dashboard, click the Settings tab, and then the Administrator Access subtab to edit the access list.
+- In the ndMirror Web Administrative Dashboard, select the Settings tab, and then the Administrator Access subtab to edit the access list.
 A user can review the current access list and add or remove users or groups.

 ndMirror synchronization service works on behalf of an administrator user and uses OAuth protocol to authorize the access.
 Communication with NetDocuments Cloud DMS is protected with an SSL communication protocol. ndMirror always initiates outbound connections to NetDocuments Cloud DMS and it does not require opening an inbound port.

 Federated identity allows users to authenticate to NetDocuments using your organization’s identity provider allowing the organization to control the authentication requirements.
 SAML 2.0 protocol is used for implementing this linking.